 If you would like further information on our work on the UNCRPD, please contact Elisa O’Donovan at eodonovan@

 Mental Health Reform are a funded member of the newly established Disability Participation and Consultation Network (DPCN).This Network has been established to ensure that persons with disabilities have input into making policy and laws in Ireland.
 Inclusion Ireland is leading the development of the Network, in partnership with AsIAm, the Coalition of Disabled Person’s Organisations, Disability Federation Ireland, and Mental Health Reform.

-A first task for the DPCN is to carry out consultation on the Initial State report on the UN Convention on the Rights of Persons with Disabilities (UNCRPD).
+A first task for the DPCN was to carry out consultation on the Initial State Report under the UCRPD.